 The future: Do we have a duty towards future generations to preserve nature as best as we can, and to make sure that future generations can lead a life that is at least as healthy and rewarding as our own?
 This raises general questions about intergenerational justice, and more specific questions about the role of nature.
 An alternative approach to our future on Earth is to leave traditional ideas about nature behind us, and embrace technological possibilities for transcending biological nature.
 This approach typically rejects the idea that nature should be ‘restored’, and explores instead how technology can be used to maintain a sustainable relationship with our planet.

 Upon successful completion of this course, students will:

-be able to describe and reflect on own attitude in relation to Nature
+be able to describe and reflect on their own attitude in relation to nature;

 This course is worth 5 ECTS, which means the total course load equals 140 hours.

 Class meetings 24h;

 Preparing presentation 16h;